-Professor Young is a former chair of the Department of Geography at Salem State University where he focuses on remote sensing, vegetation change and the geography of Asia.
+Professor Young is a former chair of the Department of Geography at Salem State University where he uses remote sensing (satellite imaging) to analyze climate change, deforestation, and human rights issues.
 He received his Ph.D. in geography from Clark University, a master's degree in environmental science from Yale University and a B.A. in environmental studies from the University of Vermont.
-In addition to his academic research on vegetation change and Asia, he bridges the arts and sciences through art gallery exhibitions which try to expose the public to science and geography.
-In the spring of 2011 Professor Young received a fellowship from the Chinese Academy of Sciences and lived in Yunnan province working with the Academy on a project analyzing the effectiveness of China's Nature Reserves to protect nature.
+His geographic areas of expertise include northeastern North America and China.
+In addition to his academic research, he bridges the arts and sciences through art gallery exhibitions which try to expose the public to science and geography.
+In the summer of 2015 his exhibition Macro or Micro? (with Salem State University Biology professor Paul Kelly) will be on display at the Museum of Science in Boston, MA and at the Sazmanab Institute of Contemporary Art in Tehran, Iran.

 Please see my home page:

 2014 “Living with Vulnerability” Flood Vulnerability Map of Salem Massachusetts